 Uncertain.

-New owners likely will introduce their processes, ideas, and reporting structures—meaning there is no guarantee your company culture will survive.
+New owners are likely to introduce their own processes and reporting structures, which means there is no guarantee that your company culture will be retained.

 Advantages